The Maple Syrup Story

 Maple Gingerbread

-Baked Beans with Maple and Rum
+Baked Beans with Maple Syrup

 Maple Glazed Carrots